-Late work is not accepted during Learning unit 1.
+Late work is not accepted during Learning Units 1-3.
 This form can't be used.

 - You are dropped from the class if you submit late. - The flexible late work policy starts when you reach Learning Unit 4. - For details, review 1.6-Principles of participation.